rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ### 🐦 [Puffin Profiler]

-Pufin is a simple instrumentation profiler created by [Embark] where you opt-in to profile parts of you code.
+Pufin is a simple instrumentation profiler created by [Embark] where you can opt-in to profile parts of your code.

 ``` rust
 fn my_function() {